-- Please dispose of your battery properly or take it to your local wireless carrier for recycling. - The battery doesn't need to be empty before recharging, and replace the battery when it no longer provides acceptable performance.
-Note: The battery can be recharged several hundred times and it does not need to be empty in order to recharge. - Use only Coolpad-approved chargers specific to your phone model as they are designed to maximize battery life. - 4.
+- 1. Please dispose of your battery properly or take it to your local wireless carrier for recycling. - 2.
+The battery doesn't need to be empty before recharging, and can be recharged several hundred times.
+Replace the battery when it no longer provides acceptable performance. - 3.
+Use only manufacturer approved chargers specific to your phone model as they are designed to maximize battery life. - 4.
 Do not disassemble or short-circuit the battery. - 5.
-Keep the battery's metal contacts clean. - Recharge the battery after long periods of non-use to maximize battery life.Note: Battery life will vary due to usage patterns and environmental conditions. - 7.
+Keep the battery's metal contacts clean.

+- 6. Recharge the battery after long periods of non-use to maximize battery life.
+Note: Battery life will vary due to usage patterns and environmental conditions. - 7.
 Use of extended backlighting, Browser, and data connectivity kits affect battery life as well as talk/standby times. - 8.
 The self-protection function of the battery cuts the power of the phone when its operation is in an abnormal state.
 In this case, remove the battery from the phone, reinstall it, and turn the phone on.